WICG/first-party-sets/README.md

 At time of submission, "set primaries" and "set members" will be declared.
 Set members could include a range of different domain types, matching up to the different types of use cases (or *subsets*) such as domains that users never directly interact with, like service or sandbox domains; and domains where users may benefit from a seamless session, like brand or app domains.

 We propose enumerating the range of applicable subsets within a set (beginning with subsets that correlate to the [use cases described above](#use-cases)), requiring that a member domain must meet the definition of a single subset to be part of the set.
-For example, consider the following table as an example First-Party Sets schema:
+For example, consider the following table as an example Related Website Sets schema:

 **Set primary:** exampleA.com